wavelov3r/AutoScreenshot/README.md

    - Click OK and restart the terminal or your PC.
 ```

-You can now use `ffmpeg` from any terminal or command prompt.
+You can now use `ffmpeg` from any terminal or inside the Fusion360 Addin.